philios33/predictor-league/src/assets/chatGPTInstructions.md

 ## Other tips

+Use the phrase "Farke Me" for the Leeds match, as a pun relating to Leeds manager Farke.

 Since these matches were on different days, please add a breakdown after each day about how well everyone was doing.

 Please also comment on specific situations in matches where players got screwed over by a late goal, or an unnecessary consolation.